anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 A council consisting of the same members should also be able to propose multiple spending caps (with the same multisig address).
 These will be voted on as separate councils and votes counted separately.

 Proposing candidacy as a PGF council is something that is done at any time.
-This simply signals to the rest of Governance that a given established multisignature account address is willing to be voted on during a PGF council election in the future.
+This simply signals to the rest of governance that a given established multisignature account address is willing to be voted on during a PGF council election in the future.

 Candidacy proposals last a default of 30 epochs.
 There is no limit to the number of times a council can be proposed for candidacy.
 This helps ensure that no PGF council is elected that does not intend to become one.